v-rgrace/Viva/Viva/goals/navigate-admin-dashboard.md

     1. Customized (Choose users and grant them access)

     > [!NOTE]
-    > By default for all the newly created organizations, the default permission setting for who can teams would be set to 'Admins' and 'Team owners'.
+    > By default for all the newly created organizations, the default permission setting for who can create teams would be set to 'Admins' and 'Team owners'.
 This option can be changed if needed.

 - **Tag creation** is a feature that allows you to categorize OKRs in buckets that you can later filter in a report.